-College of Business > About > Centers & Institutes > Coleman Entrepreneurship Center > Events and Programs > Startup Internship Program
+College of Business > About > Centers & Institutes > Coleman Entrepreneurship Center > Events and Programs > Internship Program

 The Coleman Entrepreneurship Center Internship Program gives students hands-on experience working closely with founders on specific projects at an entrepreneurial venture.
 This year we also included a track for organizations with a social impact and sustainability focus.

 Selected students accepted into the CEC Internship program will work for a total of 125 hours and no more than 20 hours a week at an organization.
 Students will receive $2,000 to offset the costs of the internship.

 All DePaul undergraduate and graduate students are welcome to apply.

 Yes, participating students will receive a $2,000 stipend, less taxes, paid throughout the program.
 Students are required to complete all hiring paperwork prior to starting the internship.